ZivMalka/HowToWinAnOscar/Analysis.md

 MPAA | p-value = 0.8042
 The p-value is larger than 0.05 > give us a weak certainty.
-However, looking at the the number of R films that were nominated and won an Oscar is significantly higher than the other ratings.
+However, looking at the the number of R-rated movies that were nominated and won an Oscar is significantly higher than the other variables.

 ## Release Date